 You’ll want to do this exercise every few hours for about a minute or two at a time.
 You could also occasionally roll your shoulders to help stretch smaller components of the trapezius muscle.

 This yoga pose is known for relieving tension.
 This can be very helpful if you suffer from severe spasms or have a pinched nerve due to one.

 The first thing you’ll need to do is lie face-down on the floor.
 While keeping your feet straight behind you, use your hands to gently push your upper body up so that your spine slightly curves.
 Make sure that your hands are situated in front of your body and firm on the ground.
 Hold for a few seconds and then release.
 Repeat this process three more times.

 A massage is a useful way to fight against irritating muscle spasms.
 The soothing motions will calm irritated areas and encourage them to heal faster.

 Keep in mind that at first, a massage might seem like it’s causing more harm than good.
 This is due to tenderness around the area.
 A massage therapist will need to press on it to increase blood circulation so toxins are flushed out.
 While it might hurt at first, you’ll soon notice that the swelling and pain will eventually reduce.

-You can stop by a professional massage therapist where they’ll perform various massage types.
-Some they might do include:
+You can stop by a professional massage therapist in Juneau who will perform various massage types that might include: